 In a recent ANU/ETD climate study, students were asked what it meant to be a member of Alfred Deakin High School.
 They identified:

 Alfred Deakin High School is a Year 7 - 10 school formed in 1989 from an amalgamation of Deakin and Woden Valley High Schools on the site of Deakin High School.
-The school encourages and enjoys the confidence and support of its community, both local and more broadly across Canberra, with a considerable number of students attending from out of the designated enrolment area.
+The school encourages and enjoys the confidence and support of its local community.

 Alfred Deakin High School is named after Alfred Deakin (1856 - 1919) who was the second Prime Minister of Australia.
 He became Prime Minister on three occasions between 1903 and 1910.
 The school logo was designed by a former student of ADHS, Kaythaya Maw.
 Its triangle symbolises balance, order and coherence in a united whole; the Unicorn's head shows grace, strength, and beauty and its horn reaches towards a star of enlightenment.